-The heat quantity counter is deactivated at the factory.
-A heat quantity counter basically requires three types of information:
+The heat meter is deactivated by default.
+A heat meter requires three points of information:

-supply line temperature, return line temperature, and flow rate (volume flow)
+Flow temperature, return temperature, flow rate

 In solar thermal systems, the correct installation of sensors (see sensor installation - collector sensor on the supply line's collecting tube, tank sensor on the outlet of the return line) automatically leads to correct measurements of the required temperatures, though the losses in the supply line will be included in the heat quantity.